strayMat/causal-ml-course/slides/penalized_linear_models.typ

 #slide(title: "Why do we need prediction for ?")[

-  == Statistical inference

-  - Goal: infer some intervention effect with a causal interpretation
-  - Require to regress "away" the relationship between the treatment or the outcome and the confounders #alert[-> more on this in sessions on Double machine learning.]

   == Predictive inference

-  - Some problems in economics requires accurate prediction without a causal interpretation @kleinberg2015prediction
-  - Eg. Stratisfying on a risk score (loan, preventive care, ...)
+  - Some problems in economics requires accurate prediction without a causal interpretation @kleinberg2015prediction, only knowledge of y (eg. stratifying on a risk score for loan, preventive care, ...)
+  - Reconstruct missing data: eg. imputation of missing values between two waves of a survey (eg. house prices, production of cultivation plots,...)

+  #pause
+  == Statistical/causal inference

+  - Infer the effect of an intervention with a causal interpretation
+  - Powerful predictive models are used to regress "away" the relationship between the treatment/outcome and the confounders #linebreak() #alert[-> More on this in sessions on Double machine learning and Directed Acyclic Graphs.]
 ]

 #slide(title: "Do we need more than linear models?")[